 Italian coffee is one of life’s great pleasures.
-There is nothing better than sidling up to an Italian bar to order your morning cappuccino (never order one after 11:00am!) or afternoon espresso pick me up.
+There is nothing better than sidling up to an Italian bar to order your morning cappuccino or macchiato (never order one after 11:00am!) or afternoon espresso pick me up.

 In Italy, coffee is considered an art requiring skill and precision to make it properly.
 You won’t find huge warm milk based drinks here – phew!